 Both Jack and Brandt are excited to contribute to the research project and gain valuable insights into the emergency lending industry.
 Through their work, they hope to shed light on the challenges faced by those in need of short-term small-dollar loans and explore potential solutions to improve access to these critical financial resources.

-This crucial work related to No Loan For You! has generated support from across the nation.
+This crucial work related to No Loan For You! and No Loan For You, Too! has generated interest from across the nation.
 Recently, SPPI president Patrick Brenner was asked to speak in Las Vegas at the 2023 Independents Conference & Expo on our work related to this specific project.

 We are excited to bring more fellowship opportunities for students nationally to take part in our work!
 Our momentum is building, and we are grateful to our supporters for being part of the Institute.